borodust/borodust.github.io/projects/trivial-gamekit/manual.md

 `'skip-flow-block` restart does the same thing as `'continue` - skips the code with the error.

+#### Only one active system of type 'appkit-system is allowed
+Invoke `(gamekit:stop)` in REPL and then try running your game again by invoking `#'gamekit:start` with required params.
+If that didn't help - reload a lisp image.

 ## Symbol Index
 {% include_relative ref/symbol-index.md %}